GoldeneyeRohan/GoldeneyeRohan.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior year undergraduate at the University of California, Berkeley, double majoring in Mechanical Engineering and Computer Science.
-I grew up in Eindhoven, the Netherlands, and came to the United States for university three years ago.
+I grew up in Eindhoven, the Netherlands, and came to the United States for university four years ago.
 Currently, I am most interested in learning-based control in robotics and autonomous systems.
 Outside the classroom I am involved in research on campus and the California Sailing Team.

 This past summer, I began work with Professor [Benjamin Recht](https://people.eecs.berkeley.edu/~brecht/) on learning control for autonomous racing in unstructured, cluttered environments from visual sensor input.
 This work is affiliated with the Berkeley Artificial Intelligence Lab [(BAIR)](https://bair.berkeley.edu/).
 In addition, I work on convergence analysis of Learning Model Predictive Control policies on stochastic systems under Professor Francesco Borrelli in the [Model Predictive Control Lab](http://www.mpc.berkeley.edu/), where I previously worked on decentralized data-driven control strategies for autonomous racing with multiple agents.